Offer in Compromise Timeline Reference Guide

 Submitting a complete application versus a partial one determines whether the IRS evaluates the settlement amount itself.
 Making required payments during the evaluation period prevents automatic rejection.
 Filing Form 656 directly versus through third-party representation requires a valid power of attorney to be in effect throughout the process.

-Failing to respond to IRS requests for additional financial information, submitting the required payment with your offer, or not understanding that the offer is considered pending only after formal acceptance can quickly exacerbate the situation.
+You can quickly exacerbate the situation by failing to respond to IRS requests for additional financial information, failing to submit the required payment with your offer, or failing to understand that the offer is considered pending only after formal acceptance.

 Essential Timeline Steps